ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

    Update-MgUser -UserId $userIdTemp -UserPrincipalName $userId
    ```

-**3 - Then configure the users Immutable ID in Microsoft Entra ID with Graph API**
+**4b - Or alternatively configure the users Immutable ID in Microsoft Entra ID with Graph API**
 1. Get an access token for Microsoft Graph API with the required scopes.
 2. Make a `PATCH` request to the `/users/{id | userPrincipalName}` endpoint with the following JSON body:
    ```json